 What should we do with our home?

-Example: can one person alone pay the mortgage?
-If not, awarding one of you the property may lead to foreclosure and all the related negative effects to your credit.
-It might be safest to sell the property (liquidation).
+Example: can just one of you pay the mortgage?
+If not, awarding one of you the home may lead to foreclosure and damage your credit.
+It might be safer to sell it.

-Be careful creating a post-divorce situation where title is in one name, the debt in another.
+Do not create a post-divorce situation where title is in one name, the debt in another.
 Example: The divorce court awards you title to the home.
-No one makes this official, so your spouse’s name stays on the mortgage.
-Your spouse later falls behind on payments.
+No one takes action to make this official.
+Your spouse’s name stays on the mortgage.
+Your spouse falls behind on payments.
 It will then be very hard to get the lender to give you a modification with your spouse’s name still on the mortgage.
-To avoid this tough situation, you must refinance the property in one spouse’s name at/near the time of the divorce.
+To avoid problems, you must refinance the property in one spouse’s name at/near the time of the divorce.

-*These are important, and sometimes complex, considerations.
+*These are important, often complex, considerations.
 Talk to an experienced lawyer.

-I think we need to sell our house.
+I think we should sell our house.
 My spouse disagrees.
-Can the court order us to sell the house?
+Can the court order us to sell it?